KalimNoor/Dice-Game-/README.md

 # Dice-Game-
-Using DOM manipulations to create a dice a game
+A project I made to simply create a Dice game using the fundementals of DOM manipulation with pure JS.

+Creating this dice game has allowed me to utlise my knowledge of DOM manipulation.